-3RP1 Consideration shall be given to the establishment, or suitable expansion, of small scale businesses in rural areas B1 B2 B3 B4 B1 B2 B3 B4 where (i) it is demonstrated that the proposal could serve as a valuable addition to the local economy and (ii) normal PHH1 S1 W1 W2 PHH1 S1 W1 W2 levelopment management and technical requirements are complied with.
-W3 M1 M2 M3 W3 M1 M2 M3 C1 3RP2 To require proposals for the development, or suitable expansion, of small scale businesses in rural areas to C1 CH1 CH2 L1 CH1 CH2 L1 demonstrate that the proposed location is suitable and that the proposal would not be viable at an alternative location.
-3RP3 In assessing an application for the establishment, or suitable expansion, of a small scale business in a rural area, he following information shall be taken into consideration and, where necessary, such required information shall be submitted as part of any application: 1.
+Small Scale Businesses in Rural Areas Policies and Objectives BRP1 Consideration shall be given to the establishment, or suitable expansion, of small scale businesses in rural areas B1 B2 B3 B4 B1 B2 B3 B4 where (i) it is demonstrated that the proposal could serve as a valuable addition to the local economy and (ii) normal PHH1 S1 W1 W2 PHH1 S1 W1 W2 development management and technical requirements are complied with.
+W3 M1 M2 M3 W3 M1 M2 M3 C1 BRP2 To require proposals for the development, or suitable expansion, of small scale businesses in rural areas to C1 CH1 CH2 L1 CH1 CH2 L1 demonstrate that the proposed location is suitable and that the proposal would not be viable at an alternative location.
+BRP3 In assessing an application for the establishment, or suitable expansion, of a small scale business in a rural area, the following information shall be taken into consideration and, where necessary, such required information shall be submitted as part of any application: 1.
 Positive contribution that the proposed development will make to the rural economy 2.
 Nature and scale of the proposal 3.
 Is the business more suitably accommodated at the proposed location than an urban setting?
 4. Potential impact on public health, environment and amenity 5.
-Potential traffic impact on the road network in the area Commentary The small scale businesses in rural areas provisions detailed above contribute towards the preferred selection of alternat tives for the Plan and provide a pla anning framework for small scale businesses i areas in County Monaghan that is line with the provisions of the Core Strategy (see Section 8.5.2 above, including Comm , , 6 ноте-вазей Business Policy HBP 1 Consideration shall be given to proposals for establishing small-scale, home-based businesses in rural areas B1 B2 B3 B4 B1 B2 B3 B4 where (i) the business use is subordinate to the main use of the dwelling as residential accommodation, (ii) the business activity is of a limited scale (1 or 2 workers) and (iii) normal development management and technical requirements are W3 M1 M2 M3 W3 M1 M2 M3 C1 complied with.
-C1 CH1 CH2 L1 CH1 CH2 L1
+Potential traffic impact on the road network in the area

+The small scale businesses in rural areas provisions detailed above contribute towards the preferred selection of alternatives for the Plan and provide a planning framework for small scale businesses in rural areas in County Monaghan that is line with the provisions of the Core Strategy (see Section 8.5.2 above, including Commentary).
+The evaluation against Strategic Environmental Objectives (SEOs) provided for the provisions is consistent with that provided for the preferred selection of alternatives identified in Section 7.
+The interactions with SEOs reflect the effects detailed on Table 8.3.